Dynamical Landscape and Multistability of a Climate Model: Conclusions

 Instantons describe how transitions take place in the zero-noise limit and are more of a mathematically elegant construction than a physically relevant object in our investigations, as we need to consider noise of moderate yet non-negligible intensity in order to observe reasonably frequent transitions between the SB and W attractors.
 Additionally, studying the transfer operator in a suitably projected space sheds light on how the system relaxes to its invariant measure.
 We are able to find clear evidence of both interwell relaxation processes, which describe transitions between competing metastable states, and are the noisy version of instantons, and intrawell relaxation processes, which would conventionally be labelled as ultralow frequency variability within the W state associated with large scale melting and thawing of sea ice and corresponding large temperature fluctuations.

-{A possibly nontrivial result we obtain is that the instantons escaping the SB and the W attractors do not meet at one of the M states separating the two corresponding basins of attraction.
-This can be best appreciated visually by watching the videos included in the SM.
-In fact, the transitions take place through two separate saddles, thereby implying the existence of large-scale nonvanishing currents in the phase space.
-This is a further, strong signature of the nonequilibrium equilibrium nature of the system, which can be captured also by looking at a severely projected Markov chain model.
+A nontrivial result we obtain is that the instantons escaping the SB and the W attractors do not meet at one of the M states separating the two corresponding basins of attraction.
+This can be best appreciated visually by watching the videos included in the ESM.
+In fact, the transitions take place through two separate saddles.
+This has two important implications a) the dynamics on the basin boundary is, by itself, multistable; and b) one has large-scale nonvanishing currents in the phase space.
+This is a strong signature of the nonequilibrium nature of the system.
 The existence of separate paths for the SB-to-W and W-to-SB states marks a relevant difference with previous studies.
 The presence of more evident macroscopic signature of nonequilibrium conditions can be attributed to the presence in this model of an active hydrological cycle, which is the major agent of entropy production in the climate system.
-The detection of the saddles using the classical edge tracking algorithm poses additional challenges compared to the standard case, because the dynamics on the basin boundary is, by itself, multistable.}

-The investigation of the properties of the C state in setup B clarifies the multiscale nature of multistability of the climate system.
-Indeed, such a state corresponds to a comparably shallower minimum of the quasipotential, which can be explored only considering significantly weaker noise than needed to explore globally the phase space of the system.
+The C state in setup B corresponds to a comparably shallower minimum of the quasipotential, which can be explored only considering significantly weaker noise than needed to explore globally the phase space of the system.
 We discover that the most natural, preferential escape route from the C state is towards the W state.
 The C state is only barely metastable, as even internally generated noise of the numerical discretization can destabilize it, even if only rarely and over ultra long time scales.
-The position in phase space of the C state and its properties indicate that it is likely that the C state is the leftover of the M state between the SB and W climate obtained as we progressively switch off the horizontal diffusivity of the ocean, because this leads to a less efficient redistributuion of energy in the system,
+The position in phase space of the C state and its properties indicate that it is likely that the C state is the leftover of the M state between the SB and W climate obtained as we progressively switch off the horizontal diffusivity of the ocean, because this leads to a less efficient redistribution of energy in the system,